mariuszkuswik/Nauka/Linux/RHCSA_notatki.md

 ### In RHEL8
 - reboot the system
 - press "e" letter
-- Add "rd.break" at the end of de line thet begening with "Linux" in grub menu
+- Add "rd.break" or "init=/bin/bash" at the end of de line thet begening with "Linux" in grub menu
 - ctrl + x

 # mount -o remount,rw /sysroot